B.S. in Human Development and Family Studies

 *The College Level Examination Program (CLEP) which measures knowledge, gained through work, independent study or other means.

-The HDFS curriculum at a glance
+The HDF curriculum at a glance

 Students can choose from three areas of concentration as well as certificate options.